garrandall/popular-music-data/tracks/one-more-night-phil-collins.md

 Please give me one more night, uh^, just one more night Oh, one more night, 'cause I can't wait forever
-Give me one more night, give me just one more night Ooh, one more night, 'cause I can't wait forever
+Give me one more night, give me just one more night Oh, one more night, 'cause I can't wait forever

 Like a river to the sea